Grundy Hall Renovation Project — Expanding Access and Collaboration in Healthcare Education

 See related News

-"With six patient rooms, with an apartment where occupational therapy students can go and work with someone in a home setting, where EMS students extract that patient from the apartment and transport them, that reality is a big piece that is so critical in the student's learning," Leutzinger said, "that's going to be the big difference maker in our simulation center and what they can accomplish."Dean Gene Leutzinger, Dean of Science and Health Science Story by Alaina Kwan, KWWL News Channel 7
+"With six patient rooms, with an apartment where occupational therapy students can go and work with someone in a home setting, where EMS students extract that patient from the apartment and transport them, that reality is a big piece that is so critical in the student's learning," Leutzinger said, "that's going to be the big difference maker in our simulation center and what they can accomplish."Dean Gene Leutzinger, former Dean of Science and Health Science Story by Alaina Kwan, KWWL News Channel 7

 Foundation and Grant Support